JunilJacob/Jenkin-CI-status-indicator/README.md

 Jenkin-CI-status-indicator
 ==========================

-This is a minimal version of jenkins-indicator@philipphoffmann.de customised for my specific use
+This is a minimal version of jenkins-indicator@philipphoffmann.de gnome shell extension customised for my specific use